 A simple recipe for a Whole Roasted Chicken!
-Learn how to roast a chicken in the oven for the perfect easy dinner.
-Made with a few ingredients, this meal is paleo, gluten free, and Whole30 friendly.
+Learn how to cook a chicken in the oven for a healthy meal with just a few ingredients.

 Roasting a whole chicken is hands down one of my favorite dinners!
 It is so easy to do, budget friendly, and tastes amazing!